Silver Lake

 Management Plans:

-This lake contains Eurasian water milfoil.
-Remove all visible plant material from your boat, boat trailer, and other boating gear before leaving the lake.
+This lake contains Eurasian watermilfoil.
+Remove any visible plants from your boat, trailer, or other boating equipment before leaving the lake.

 Comments: